mary-ext/atcute/packages/bluesky/README.md

 [Bluesky](https://bsky.app) type definitions for `@atcute/client`, a lightweight and cute API client for AT Protocol.

-To use it, import the lexicons module.
+import the lexicons module to start using it.

 ```ts
 import '@atcute/bluesky/lexicons';